gioger/ROOTLab/README.md

 # ROOTLab
 Here is a repository for UniBo lab2 c++/ROOT labs.

+We wrote a C++ code to simulate particle collision events and analyze collected data with ROOT.
+We were able to correctly determine K*'s mass and width by analyzing its decay products.

+You'll find all source code, the ROOT macro (`histos.C`) and the lab report (`RelazioneROOT`, in Italian).

 ## Compiling and Running
 To compile and run the simulation code, just run the following command:
 ```bash